Correlation detection in trees for planted graph alignment: Introduction

 \section{Introduction}

-\paragraph{Graph alignment} Given two graphs $G=(V,E)$ and $G'=(V',E')$ with same node set $V=V'=[n]$, the problem of \emph{graph alignment} consists of identifying a bijective mapping, or \emph{alignment} $\sigma: V\to V'$ that minimizes that is the number of disagreements between adjacencies in the two graphs under the alignment $\sigma$.
+\textbf{Graph alignment} Given two graphs $G=(V,E)$ and $H=(V',E')$ with $\card{V}=\card{V'}$, the problem of \emph{graph alignment} consists of identifying a bijective mapping, or \emph{alignment} $\pi: V \to V'$ that minimizes that is the number of disagreements between adjacencies in the two graphs under the alignment $\pi$.

 This problem reduces to the graph isomorphism problem in the noiseless setting where the two graphs can be matched perfectly, i.e. are isomorphic.
 The paradigm of graph alignment has found numerous applications across a variety of diverse fields, such as network privacy \cite{Narayanan08}, computational biology \cite{Singh08}, computer vision \cite{CFVS04}, and natural language processing.